The quality and style of the images you generate with Stable Diffusion is completely dependent on what model you use.

 Nobody really uses the base models for generation anymore because the fine-tunes produce much better results.
 What the base models are useful for: training new models, training LoRAs.

 Stable Diffusion v1.5

-v1.5 is released in Oct 2022.
+Stable Diffusion v1.5 was released in Oct 2022.

 It produces slightly different results compared to v1.4.
 The general consensus is that it is slightly better, but the different is small.